jeakob/blog/content/posts/hp-microserver-freebsd-boot.md

   <img src="/blog/3_FreeBSD_image.png" width="354" height="245">
 </figure>

-After installing FreeBSD but before restarting, drop to a shell when offered to.
-Assuming your new boot key is `da1`, clear whatever partitions you have first, then format it:
+After installing FreeBSD, the installer will offer to drop you into a shell before rebooting.
+Accept this option.
+Once in the shell, you'll need to prepare your boot drive.
+In this example, we're using `da1` as the boot drive - adjust this if your drive has a different identifier.
+First, destroy any existing partitions, then create a fresh GPT partition table:

 ```sh
 gpart destroy -F da1